AndiH/Cpp11ByCode/README.md

 * `auto.cpp` – Highlights the new auto specifier to automatically deduce the type of an object.
 * `rangeFor.cpp` – The new, handy `for` loops.
 * `beginend.cpp` — The new `begin()` and `end()` syntax.
 * `initialization.cpp` — The new universal initialization syntax with curly braces.
+Also: `std::initializer_list` for initializing of custom classes.
 * `lambda.cpp` — Lambda functions.